aOdoom/preterm-birth-analysis/README.md

 ## Introduction

-Preterm birth, defined as delivery before 37 weeks of gestation, is a leading cause of neonatal morbidity and mortality in the United States.
-Parental education is a known predictor of birth outcomes, but maternal education is studied far more than paternal education.
-This analysis compares how maternal and paternal education predict preterm birth, using 2024 national birth certificate data.
+Preterm birth, defined as delivery before 37 weeks of gestation, is a leading cause of infant morbidity and mortality in the United States.
+In 2022, preterm birth affected about 1 in 10 infants born in the United States, and racial and ethnic disparities persist—the rate among Black women was about 50% higher than among White or Hispanic women [1].

+Parental education is a well-established social determinant of birth outcomes, but research has focused overwhelmingly on maternal education, with paternal education rarely examined.
+Prior work suggests paternal education may be an important additional marker of risk for preterm birth, reflecting social and economic factors not captured by maternal education or family income [2].
+However, findings on whether maternal and paternal education have differential effects remain mixed; one large birth cohort found maternal education more strongly associated with adverse outcomes than paternal, though both associations were weaker than previously reported [3].
+This analysis compares how maternal and paternal education predict preterm birth in the United States, using 2024 national birth certificate data.

 **Research question:** How do maternal and paternal education compare as predictors of preterm birth, after adjusting for maternal age, race/ethnicity, and prenatal care?

 ## Methods

-Data came from the 2024 National Vital Statistics System (NVSS) natality file, restricted to singleton births.
-Preterm birth was defined as delivery before 37 weeks.

-Raw records were imported into SQL, where variables of interest were selected and filtered before export to R for analysis.
-The primary exposures were maternal and paternal education (8th grade or less through doctorate, with high school graduate as reference).
-Covariates were maternal age, race/ethnicity, and month prenatal care began.
+Birth records were drawn from the 2024 National Vital Statistics System (NVSS) natality file and restricted to singleton births.
+The outcome was preterm birth, defined as delivery before 37 weeks of gestation.
+The primary exposures were maternal and paternal educational attainment, each ranging from eighth grade or less to a doctorate or professional degree, with high school graduate as the reference category.
+Maternal age, race/ethnicity, and month prenatal care began were included as covariates.

-Unadjusted and adjusted logistic regression models estimated odds ratios with 95% confidence intervals.
-To assess how covariates influenced the education associations, models were built sequentially: education alone, adding age and race/ethnicity, and adding prenatal care.
-Multicollinearity between maternal and paternal education was assessed using variance inflation factors (VIF).
-Model fit was compared using the Akaike Information Criterion (AIC).
-Analyses used complete cases (N ≈ 2.9 million), while a sensitivity analysis retaining missing values as an "Unknown" category gave similar results.
-Data processing and analysis were performed in SQL and R.
+Data were prepared in SQL and analyzed in R. Associations between each predictor and preterm birth were estimated using logistic regression, reported as odds ratios with 95% confidence intervals.
+To evaluate the independent contribution of parental education, models were fit sequentially, beginning with education alone and adding demographic and prenatal care covariates in turn.
+Multicollinearity was evaluated using variance inflation factors, and model fit was compared using the Akaike Information Criterion.
+The primary analysis was restricted to complete cases (N ≈ 2.9 million); a sensitivity analysis retaining missing values produced consistent results.

 ## Results